Who needs hand therapy?

 How often do patients go to hand therapy?

 Your physician will write a prescription stating your frequency and duration.
 This is based on the severity of your injury.
 As you progress in your recovery, your frequency generally decreases.
 You are also responsible to do a home exercise program (HEP) that your therapist will give you.
-Your success depends on you following your physicians and therapists recommendations.
+Your success depends on you following your physician and therapist recommendations.
 Together, you, your physician, and therapist will customize a plan of care to help you recover.